 EEN – women entrepreneurs

-COSME's flagship project Enterprise Europe Network (EEN) has developed a women entrepreneurship group on Facebook that gathers 21 partner organisations in 14 countries.
+COSME's flagship project Enterprise Europe Network (EEN) has developed a on Facebook that gathers 21 partner organisations in 14 countries.
 The group connects women entrepreneurs to the network's business and innovation support activities.
 It provides concrete services, such as business partnering, access to international markets, cooperation with local networks, as well as access to EU funding.

 Peer-Learning Activities in Entrepreneurship Education and Women Entrepreneurship initiative

-The Peer-Learning Activities initiative also focuses significantly on women entrepreneurs.
+The initiative also focuses significantly on women entrepreneurs.
 Through peer-learning workshops targeted to ‘movers and shakers’ in the field, the project aims to contribute to the design and implementation of new European and national strategies for the support of women's entrepreneurship in Europe and beyond.